 For African Parks, the most critical and foundational component for the long-term sustainability of any park is law enforcement.
 Providing safety and security to the park, surrounding communities and the broader region, is a pre-requisite for poverty alleviation, economic development and stabilising and increasing wildlife populations.

-Majete maintained its remarkable track record of not having lost a single rhino or elephant to poaching since their respective reintroductions in 2003 and 2006.
-Keeping these iconic species safe altogether with the other general wildlife in the park requires a robust law enforcement strategy, which we enhance through monthly refresher training for all law enforcement staff.
-Majete was selected as one of two Monitoring of Illegal Killing of Elephants (MIKE) sites in Malawi, the other being Kasungu National Park, and we collaborated with the DNPW to satisfy project requirements.
+Majete has maintained a remarkable track record of not having lost a single rhino or elephant to poaching since their initial reintroductions in 2003 and 2006, respectively.
+Keeping these iconic species safe, together with the other general wildlife in the park, requires a robust law enforcement strategy and a strong team.
+The Majete law enforcement team is made up of highly trained and dedicated individuals, who receive ongoing training and development to keep ahead of the ever-changing challenges the park faces.

 Even though Majete is a relatively small reserve, it is still a difficult wilderness area to patrol, which is why community engagement plays such a significant role in law enforcement, particularly regarding providing tip-offs and intelligence.

-By ensuring staff are equipped with all the necessary technology – from GPS units and radios to the latest software for planning and capturing important field data – the level of illegal hunting in the reserve has been greatly reduced.
-In 2019, our law enforcement team of 41 individuals carried out 5,677 patrol man days resulting in 13 arrests for wildlife crime and nine convictions.
-A maximum sentence of 10 years’ imprisonment with hard labour was handed down to a poacher in possession of ivory from a Majete elephant that died of natural causes.
+By ensuring staff are well trained and equipped with all the necessary technology – from GPS units and radios to the latest software for planning and capturing important field data – the level of illegal hunting in the reserve has been greatly reduced.
+The Law Enforcement team, now expanded to 45 individuals, carried out over 4650 patrol man days in the past year, resulting in 27 arrests for wildlife crime and 46 prosecutions for illegal wildlife activities.

 Sign up to be the first to hear #GoodNews happening around African Parks.×